Orifice, Nozzle and Venturi Flow Rate Meters

 Sponsored Links

-In flow metering devices based on the Bernoulli Equation the downstream pressure after an obstruction will be lower than the upstream pressure before the obstruction.
-To understand orifice, nozzle and venturi meters it's therefore necessary to explore the Bernoulli Equation.
+In a flow metering device based on the Bernoulli Equation the downstream pressure after an obstruction will be lower than the upstream pressure before.
+To understand orifice, nozzle and venturi meters it is necessary to explore the Bernoulli Equation.

-Assuming a horizontal flow (or neglecting a minor elevation difference between the measuring points) the Bernoulli Equation can be modified to:
+Assuming a horizontal flow (neglecting the minor elevation difference between the measuring points) the Bernoulli Equation can be modified to:

 p1 + 1/2 ρ v12 = p2 + 1/2 ρ v22 (1)